deephdc/deep-docs/source/user/howto/train-model-locally.rst

 	$ docker run -ti -p 5000:5000 -p 6006:6006  -p 8888:8888 -v path_to_local_folder:path_to_docker_folder deephdc/deep-oc-image-classification-tf

+We also need to make GPUs visible from inside the container using the ``--runtime=nvidia`` (or the ``--gpus all`` flag).

-In our case, this looks like the following we have to mount one folder for the data and one folder for the model weights (where we will later retrieve the newly trained model):
+In our case, the final command, mounting the data folder and the model weights folder (where we will later retrieve the newly trained model), looks as following:

 .. code-block:: console

-	$ docker run -ti -p 5000:5000 -p 6006:6006  -p 8888:8888 -v /home/ubuntu/data:/srv/image-classification-tf/data -v /home/ubuntu/models:/srv/image-classification-tf/models deephdc/deep-oc-image-classification-tf
+	$ docker run -ti -p 5000:5000 -p 6006:6006  -p 8888:8888 -v /home/ubuntu/data:/srv/image-classification-tf/data -v /home/ubuntu/models:/srv/image-classification-tf/models --runtime=nvidia deephdc/deep-oc-image-classification-tf:gpu

 4. Open the DEEPaaS API and train the model